craigmaclachlan/article_classification/README.md

 # ArtiClass: Article classifying

-This package automates the building of a neural network classifier and allows article URLs to be classified.
+This package simplifies the building of a neural network classifier and allows article URLs to be classified.

 ## Overview